MeVisLab/examples/mevislab.github.io/content/introduction/introduction.md

 By default, MeVisLab starts with an empty workspace.
 The workspace is the place for developing and editing Networks via visual programming.
-Networks of Modules form the basis for all processing and visualization pipelines.
+Networks of modules form the basis for all processing and visualization pipelines.

 #### Views Area

-The standard Views Area contains the [Output Inspector and the Module Inspector](./tutorials/basicmechanisms#The_Output_Inspector_and_the_Module_Inspector "Output Inspector and the Module Inspector").
-With the help of the Output Inspector, you can visualize the Module output.
+The standard Views Area contains the [Output Inspector and Module Inspector](./tutorials/basicmechanisms#The_Output_Inspector_and_the_Module_Inspector "Output Inspector and Module Inspector").
+With the help of the Output Inspector, you can visualize the modules output.

 Further information of each module, like information about module parameters, can be found using the module Inspector.